-To determine the appropriate amount of income generating asset acquisitions to set as a corporate goal, the Compensation Committee, with the assistance of the Company's management, reviewed short and long-term projected cash flows of the Company that would support the achievement of the overarching goal of providing sustainable long-term growth and returns to stockholders.
-While the primary purpose of the 2015 Annual Bonus Plan is to incentivize management to achieve the shorter term goals of the Company, the Compensation Committee also tried to balance the longer term goals of the Company and its stockholders by including the effective management of its existing income generating assets as a component of the corporate goals.
-The purpose of such component is to ensure effective management of such assets so that they provide the Company with the returns that it anticipates will support the long term growth of the Company and ability to provide returns to stockholders in the future.
+To determine the appropriate amount of income generating asset acquisitions to set as a corporate goal, the Compensation Committee, with the assistance of our management team, reviewed our short and long-term projected cash flows that would be available to support the achievement of the overarching goal of providing sustainable long-term growth and returns to stockholders.
+While the primary purpose of the 2016 Annual Bonus Plan was to incentivize management to achieve the shorter term goals of the Company, the Compensation Committee also tried to balance the longer term goals of the Company and its stockholders by including both acquiring new income generating assets and the effective management of its existing income generating assets as components of the corporate goals.
+The purpose of these components was to ensure the Company has sufficient assets to generate return for our stockholders and to manage such assets so that they provide the returns that will support our long term growth and provide returns to stockholders in the future.

-In December 2015, the Compensation Committee evaluated the Company's performance against the 2015 corporate performance goals (as well as the performance of each of our named executive officers, other than our chief executive officer, against their individual goals).
-The Compensation Committee determined that 90% of the 2015 corporate goals established under the 2015 Annual Bonus Plan were achieved, as more fully discussed below under the heading "2015 Performance Evaluations and Bonus Amounts."
+In December 2016, the Compensation Committee evaluated the Company's performance against the 2016 corporate performance goals (as well as the performance of each of our named executive officers, other than our chief executive officer, against their individual goals).
+The Compensation Committee determined that 75% of the 2016 corporate goals established under the 2016 Annual Bonus Plan were achieved, as more fully discussed below under the heading "2016 Performance Evaluations and Bonus Amounts."

-The amount of base salary and cash bonus earned by each named executive officer for fiscal year 2015 is set forth in "Executive Officer Compensation- Summary Compensation Table" on page 40.
+The amount of base salary and cash bonus earned by each named executive officer for fiscal year 2016 is set forth in "Executive Officer Compensation-Summary Compensation Table" on page 43.

-2015/19 Long-Term Incentive Plan
+2016/20 Long-Term Incentive Plan

-In furtherance of a long-term performance incentive structure, in January 2015 the Compensation Committee established the 2015/19 Long-Term Incentive Plan (effective date of January 1, 2015), or the 2015/19 LTIP, for our executive officers.
-In establishing the 2015/19 LTIP, the Compensation Committee relied on analysis performed by Board Advisory with respect to similar plans established by comparable revenue generating companies.
-The 2015/19 LTIP is comprised of two components: (i) the right to receive a cash payment and (ii) a number of unvested restricted shares of our common stock based on a known underlying stock price.
-The purpose of the 2015/19 LTIP is to enhance stockholder return over the long term, through promotion of long-term corporate goals and retention of the Company's management team.
-The 2015/19 LTIP is constructed so that 50% of such cash payments and restricted shares vest in December 2016, and the remaining 50% of cash payments and restricted shares vest in equal amounts in December of 2017, 2018 and 2019.
-The Compensation Committee recognizes that the attainment of long-term goals for the Company's business model requires more than one year to accomplish, and therefore our annual cash bonus plan fails to provide sufficient incentives to achieve those long-term goals.
-Accordingly, the 2015/19 LTIP states that all of the compensation that could be earned under the plan is at risk and tied to the achievement of performance criteria over a longer-term period of five years, similar to the 2014/18 Long-Term Incentive Plan, or 2014/18 LTIP.
+In furtherance of a long-term performance incentive structure, in January 2016, the Compensation Committee established the 2016/20 Long-Term Incentive Plan, or the 2016/20 LTIP, for our executive officers.
+In establishing the 2016/20 LTIP, the

+Compensation Committee relied on analysis performed by Board Advisory with respect to similar plans established by comparable revenue generating companies.

+The 2016/20 LTIP is comprised of two components: (i) the right to receive a cash payment and (ii) the grant of a number of unvested restricted shares of our common stock based on a known underlying stock price.
+The purpose of the 2016/20 LTIP is to enhance stockholder return over the long term, through promotion of long-term corporate goals and retention of the Company's management team over a performance period of five years.
+The 2016/20 LTIP is constructed so that 50% of such cash payments and restricted shares are eligible to vest in December 2017 at the end of a two calendar year performance period, and the remaining 50% of cash payments and restricted shares are eligible to vest in equal amounts over the following three-year period in December of 2018, 2019 and 2020.
+The Compensation Committee recognizes that the attainment of long-term goals for the Company's business model requires more than one year to accomplish, and therefore our annual cash bonus plan alone fails to provide sufficient incentives to achieve those long-term goals.
+Accordingly, the 2016/20 LTIP states that all of the compensation that could be earned under the plan is at risk and tied to the achievement of performance criteria over a longer-term period of five years, similar to the 2014/18 Long-Term Incentive Plan, or 2014/18 LTIP, and 2015/19 Long-Term Incentive Plan, or 2015/19 LTIP.